 Success starts with creating a content strategy, but knowing where to begin is often the most challenging part.

 And to help you out, we have put together a proven eight-step template framework that you can use as a starting point.
+You can also use the content strategy template to record findings as you complete the framework.

 1. Setting Your Goals and KPIs